Ecological study: UV radiation and cancer

 An important advancement in the understanding of risk-modifying factors for cancer was made by examining maps of cancer mortality rates.
 The map of colon cancer mortality rates in the United States was used by the brothers Cedric and Frank C. Garland to propose the hypothesis that solar ultraviolet B (UVB) radiation, through vitamin D production, reduced the risk of cancer (the UVB-vitamin D-cancer hypothesis).
-Since then many ecological studies have been performed relating the reduction of incidence or mortality rates of over 20 types of cancer to higher solar UVB doses.

 Diet and Alzheimer's

-Links between diet and Alzheimer’s disease have been studied using both geographical and temporal ecological studies.
-The first paper linking diet to risk of Alzheimer’s disease was a multi-country ecological study published in 1997.
-It used prevalence of Alzheimer’s disease in 11 countries along with dietary supply factors, finding that total fat and total energy (caloric) supply were strongly correlated with prevalence, while fish and cereals/grains were inversely correlated (i.e., protective).
-Diet is now considered an important risk-modifying factor for Alzheimer’s disease.
-Recently it was reported that the rapid rise of Alzheimer’s disease in Japan between 1985 and 2007 was likely due to the nutrition transition from the traditional Japanese diet to the Western diet.
+Links between diet and Alzheimer's disease have been studied using both geographical and temporal ecological studies.
+The first paper linking diet to risk of Alzheimer's disease was a multi-country ecological study published in 1997.
+It used prevalence of Alzheimer's disease in 11 countries along with dietary supply factors, finding that total fat and total energy (caloric) supply were strongly correlated with prevalence, while fish and cereals/grains were inversely correlated (i.e., protective).
+Diet is now considered an important risk-modifying factor for Alzheimer's disease.
+Recently it was reported that the rapid rise of Alzheimer's disease in Japan between 1985 and 2007 was likely due to the nutrition transition from the traditional Japanese diet to the Western diet.